antD97/DeathCurse/readme.md

 applied.
 It is likely that the lightning will destroy any items in the player's inventory, so it is recommended to empty your inventory before the final resurrection event.

-If a player disconnects during the final event, the event will resume next midnight.
+Eating multiple Resurrection Abominations before the ritual has completed or failed does **not** affect the outcome of the ritual and doing so will only waste the items.
+If a player disconnects during the final event, the event will restart next midnight.

 # Player Triggers